-Plan Accordingly For Baby’s Needs & Routine: If you’re traveling, set aside an extra few hours just for pre-planning!
+Take Extra Time to Plan for Baby’s Needs: If you’re traveling, set aside an extra few hours just for pre-planning!
 Make a list of items you will need to pack and think about ways to travel light.
 Can you rent a carseat, baby tub or a pack and play where you’re going?
 If items like diapers, formula, and even wipes can be purchased where you’re going, just pack a few of each in your diaper bag and don’t bother taking enough for your whole stay.
 Travel as light as possible is the key!
 What items are must-haves that you absolutely can’t forget?
-For us it’s our sound machine and plenty of swaddling blankets.
+For us, it’s our sound machine and plenty of swaddling blankets.
 Make a plan so you don’t forget those in the rush of getting out the door (I write big reminder notes and leave them by my keys)!
-Taking just a bit of time up-front to plan will save you time, frustration and even some tears!
+Taking just a bit of time upfront to plan will save you time, frustration and even some tears!

-Combine Birth Announcements With Holiday Cards: These are 2 traditions that typically take quite a bit of time and energy, so this year since our baby was born closer to the holidays, we are combining birth announcements and holiday cards into one!
+Combine Birth Announcements with Holiday Cards to Save Time: These are 2 traditions that typically take quite a bit of time and energy, so this year since our baby was born closer to the holidays, we are combining birth announcements and holiday cards into one!
 This saves time because we don’t have to take 2 sets of pictures, and I don’t have to address and mail out two separate items, and it obviously saves money.
 Most importantly though it saves my energy.

 Intentionally Remind Yourself to Enjoy Your Baby: This sounds so silly and obvious, but if I am not intentional about setting time aside to stop and slow down, I can quickly lose myself in trying to make the holidays perfect in every detail.
 But I try to remind myself that it’s not the details that make a holiday perfect, but having the time to enjoy them with those I love the most.